mefrem/mefrem.github.io/_posts/2020-02-23-the-infeasability-of-constitutional-amendment.md

 ---
-title:  "The Infeasability of Constitutional Amendment"
+title:  "The Infeasibility of Constitutional Amendment"
-excerpt: "Thoughts on the (in)feasability of any amendment to the US Constitution."
+excerpt: "Thoughts on the (in)feasibility of any amendment to the US Constitution."
 layout: posts
 date:   2020-02-24 11:21:00 +0000
 # category: law